JanHerca/urantiapedia/output/wikijs/en/article/David_Kulieke/Effective_Study_Group_Leadership.md

 We are told:

 > “Personality cannot very well perform in isolation.
 Man is innately a social creature; he is dominated by the craving of belongingness.
-It is literally true, “_No man lives unto himself.” [[UB 112:1.16](/en/The_Urantia_Book/112#p1_16)]
+It is literally true, “_No man lives unto himself.” <a id="a165_190"></a>[[UB 112:1.16](/en/The_Urantia_Book/112#p1_16)]

-> The Creators well know that it is “_not good for man to be alone,_” and provision is accordingly made for companionship, even on Paradise. [[UB 25:8.4](/en/The_Urantia_Book/25#p8_4)]
+> The Creators well know that it is “_not good for man to be alone,_” and provision is accordingly made for companionship, even on Paradise. <a id="a167_141"></a>[[UB 25:8.4](/en/The_Urantia_Book/25#p8_4)]

 If no one had mentioned anything about study groups, we would have invented them, not only for the sake of group prayer and enhanced study but for the sake of relationship and community.

 > There is a real purpose in the socialization of religion.
 It is the purpose of group religious activities to dramatize the loyalties of religion; to magnify the lures of truth, beauty, and goodness; to foster the attractions of supreme values; to enhance the service of unselfish fellowship; to glorify the potentials of family life; to promote religious education; to provide wise counsel and spiritual guidance; and to encourage group worship.
-And all live religions encourage human friendship, conserve morality, promote neighborhood welfare, and facilitate the spread of the essential gospel of their respective messages of eternal salvation. [[UB 99:6.2](/en/The_Urantia_Book/99#p6_2)]
+And all live religions encourage human friendship, conserve morality, promote neighborhood welfare, and facilitate the spread of the essential gospel of their respective messages of eternal salvation. <a id="a171_649"></a>[[UB 99:6.2](/en/The_Urantia_Book/99#p6_2)]

-> The group potential is always far in excess of the simple sum of the attributes of the component individuals. [[UB 10:5.2](/en/The_Urantia_Book/10#p5_2)]
+> The group potential is always far in excess of the simple sum of the attributes of the component individuals. <a id="a173_112"></a>[[UB 10:5.2](/en/The_Urantia_Book/10#p5_2)]

 I am reminded again of our history of avoiding a churchlike institution.
 The reasons may be obvious, that we don’t want the rigidity and authority that a church might bring and that we want nothing that an institution might erect to stand between us and the revelatory truths of _The Urantia Book_.